 If you can relate to Ben’s words, then there are some important facts that you need to know.
 Firstly the good news about peer support:

-• Strong, trusting relationships amongst peers protects against mental illness
+• Strong, trusting relationships among peers protects against mental illness

 • Peer support is an important factor in recovering from the psychological impact of traumatic events